Fit for Rivals: B-Sides and Oddities (2020)

 Through the year 2020, Fit For Rivals released the singles, "No Way In Hell", "Fake", "Tight Rope" and "Window" as part of their B Sides & Oddities EP.

 "Wake The Dead" and "Secret" (2022)

 In 2022, Fit For Rivals released the singles, "Wake The Dead" and "Secret".

+"Bad Bitch Supreme" featuring GRLwood (2023)

+In 2023, Fit For Rivals released the single, "Bad Bitch Supreme" featuring GRLwood.

+Steady Damage (Lo-Fi) (2025)

+In 2025, the band returned with a lo-fi reimagining of Steady Damage, revisiting their debut with a fresh sonic perspective.

 Musical style

 Fit for Rivals has been described as rock, punk rock and pop punk.
 Reneé Phoenix's "raspy" and "gritty" vocal style is compared to that of Joan Jett, whom she says she admires, and Brody Dalle.
 Their EP Sugar has a bit of a throwback sound, as described in New Noise Magazine.